zicklag/docs-1/self-hosted/installation/docker.md

 - `/directus/uploads` for uploads
 - `/directus/database` (only when using SQLite and not configured to a different folder)
-- `/directus/extensions` for extension loadings
+- `/directus/extensions` for loading extensions

 ## Docker Compose